Taming-the-BEAST/Skyline-plots/README.md

 - Learn how to infer population dynamics;
 - Get to know how to choose the set-up of a skyline analysis;
-- Get to know the advantages and disadvantages of the Coalescent Bayesian Skyline Plot and the Birth-Death Skyline.
+- Get to know the advantages and disadvantages of the Bayesian Skyline Plot and the Birth-Death Skyline.

 ## The Data
 The dataset consists of an alignment of 63 Hepatitis C sequences sampled in 1993 in Egypt {% cite Ray2000 --file Skyline-plots/master-refs %}.
 This dataset has been used previously to test the performance of skyline methods {% cite Drummond2005 --file Skyline-plots/master-refs %} {% cite Stadler2013 --file Skyline-plots/master-refs %}.

 With an estimated 15-25%, Egypt has the highest Hepatits C prevalence in the world.
 In the mid 20^(th) century, the prevalence of Hepatitis C increased drastically (see [Figure 1](#fig:prevalence) for estimates).
 We will try to infer this increase from sequence data.

+The alignment file can be downloaded from the Taming the BEAST website at [https://taming-the-beast.org/tutorials/Skyline-plots/](https://taming-the-beast.org/tutorials/Skyline-plots/) by downloading the file `hcv.nexus` from the left-hand panel, under the heading **Date**.

 <figure>
 	<a id="fig:prevalence"></a>